 8 Ways to Stop Letting Psoriasis Hold You Back from Dating

 When it comes to the singles scene, it’s a jungle out there.
 Add to that having a chronic condition that’s widely misunderstood—like psoriasis and/or psoriatic arthritis—and looking for love can be about as enjoyable as being stung by a scorpion.
-Not to mention, the sting of rejection so many psoriasis patients deal with in the dating world.
+Not to mention, the sting of rejection so many people with psoriasis deal with in the dating world.
 That may hurt even worse.

 Gina, who has psoriatic arthritis, always tells matches on dating apps about her chronic illness; and they act like they care, at first, she says.
 But when they see her in person and realize how bad it as, “They tell me that they don’t want to have a relationship.
 They really just ghost me, honestly.”